 “I have experienced many changes in my life, and my art reflects these changes.
 As a child, my family moved throughout the Soviet Union.
 Later, as a young mother, I immigrated to the United States.
 Nature’s beauty was constant throughout all these changes.
 Flowers and trees, sunsets and snowfall are beautiful on both sides of the ocean and in any corner of the world.
 Life is ever changing.
 My paintings pursue the everlasting. “

-Olga has clients in twenty states as well as in Germany, England, and Canada, many of whom have followed her successes, becoming avid collectors of her work.
-Her art is found in many private collections, as well as in Hilton Hotels, among other notable locations throughout the country.
+Olga has clients in twenty states, as well as Germany, England, and Canada, many of whom have followed her successes, becoming avid collectors of her work.
+Her art is found in many private collections, as well as Hilton Hotels, the Biltmore Estate, and other notable locations throughout the country.

 “My paintings, inspired by local, national, and international landscapes, highlight color and light.
 I have always had a deep appreciation for color.
 As a classical art student in the former Soviet Union, I spent a considerable amount of time mixing and blending colors.
 This longstanding and intense relationship with color in my artistic training is displayed in my current work.
 Through my use of color, I can lend a contemporary interpretation to my otherwise realistic landscapes.